-4. Show the GOES-7 visible image on frame 1 and list the values at the center of the cursor.
+4. Display a GOES-16 visible image on frame 1 and list the values at the center of the cursor.

-Type: SF 1 Press: Alt D
+Type: IMGDISP G16FD.-1 LAT=30 75 BAND=2 Press: Alt D

-Only raw and brightness values are listed when using visible data; whereas, temperature, radiance, raw and brightness values were listed for the infrared image in step 3.
+For GOES-16 visible data, albedo values are listed with the radiance, raw and brightness; whereas, temperature, radiance, raw and brightness values were listed for the infrared image in step 3.